browserengineering/book/book/glossary.md

 Web page

-: The basic unit of the web; defined by unique URL.
+: The basic unit of the web; defined by a unique URL that returns HTML.

 Web resource